Oh Look, It's Raining Shakespeare!

-And now, along with a billion other identical molecules, it just condensed around a dust particle and the force of gravity made it fall from a cloud above Central Milton Keynes shopping centre and land in a puddle in front of me.
+And now, along with a billion other identical molecules, it just condensed around a dust particle and the force of gravity made it fall from a cloud above my house this weekend and just dribbled slowly down my patio window.

 The movement of atoms and molecules around the planet is just so random and beautifully chaotic it hurts to think about it too much.
 But it is, most definitely, worth thinking about!

 The next time it rains, why not focus your concentration on a small puddle and watch the wonder unfold in front of you?
 The random interference patterns, the sound of each drop hitting the surface of the water.

 Stop thinking about everything you have to do, stop worrying about everything that's going on in your world and just be an observer.
 If you lose yourself in that moment and find your focus then you may just see what I am seeing and feel how I am feeling right now.
 It really is beautiful.

 "And now the Sun has come out from behind the

 Instead of watching droplets on my patio window, I'm observing the sun heating them up, turning them into a tiny puff of steam and evaporating back into the atmosphere again.
 And so the cycle continues as it has for a few billion years in our quiet corner of the galaxy.